-And to achieve this ultrafast, high capacity, ultra-low latency reality, mobile operators will need to use a wider range of spectrum than they have done with previous generations of mobile technology.
+To achieve this ultrafast, high capacity, ultra-low latency reality, mobile operators will need to use a wider range of spectrum than they have done with previous generations of mobile technology.

 Most 4G networks are enabled by a mixture of low-range and mid-range frequencies.
 For example, in the UK, operators use the 800MHz, 1800MHz and 2.6GHz bands to provide a blend of coverage and speed.

+Crucially, spectrum is a finite resource.
 As governments and regulators around the world recognise the potential economic and societal benefits of 5G networks, there have been concerted efforts to free up as much spectrum as possible.

 Many of these bands were allocated to other groups of users, such as the military or public events industry, long before the importance of mobile communications was realised.
 These users are more suited to other frequencies and the spectrum is more valuable for 5G.